-Thirteen children and 68 years later, he died at home of one of his many daughters in Caulfield, Melbourne on 6 April 1932.
-His age was recorded as being 94, and he had been in the colony for about 79 or 80.
-He had spent most of those years working as a clerk or book keeper.
-It was stated that his father had been a saddler in the horse-racing town of Newmarket, in Suffolk, England where he had also been born.
+Thirteen children and 68 years later, he died at the home of one of his many daughters in Caulfield, Melbourne on 6 April 1932.
+His age was recorded as being 94, and he had been in the colony for about 79 or 80 of those years.
+He had spent most of those intervening decades employed as a clerk or book keeper.
+It was stated on his death certificate that his father had been a saddler in the horse-racing town of Newmarket, in Suffolk, England where he had also been born.
 His father was also called William.
 His mother’s name was Sarah.
 They had forgotten her pre-married name.

 And this was the limit of the knowledge of the back story of William Murrells (c 1838-1932) until fairly recently.

 They made their home in Marshal Street, near Golden Square, by the very beating heart of the capital of the British Empire.
 At an uncertain time between 1835 and his death three years later, he and his wife returned to Newmarket.
-He was a professional saddler, and being of age, perhaps now he could come into the inheritance of the family inn.
+He was by then a professional saddler, and being of age, perhaps only now he could take up his inheritance of the family inn.

 But instead he died, leaving a widow and only a single child (that we know of).
 What happened to the newborn infant between that date and his own marriage in 1862, (when by coincidence, aged 24, he was same age as his father had been when he died) is a void.